JOSEPH K. COX, DIRECTOR OF EMERGENCY MANAGEMENT

 RENAE MCNEASE, EMERGENCY MANAGEMENT SPECIALIST

 Renae McNease is the newest addition to the DEMA team, coming onboard in January 2021.
-Renae serves as the Community Outreach Program Manager and Social Media Content Creator for DEMA.
-She is responsible for managing community interest in both personal and business preparedness as well as the primary content creator for DEMA’s social media pages.
+Renae serves as the Community Outreach Program Manager for DEMA.
+She is responsible for managing community interest in both personal and business preparedness, liasion with DeKalb County and City of Decatur schools for emergency prepaperdness, as well as the primary content creator for DEMA’s social media pages.
 Her experience and background include 16 years as a 9-1-1 Communications Officer, and 8 years as an Emergency Management Specialist in the Air Force.
 Graduating from American Military University with a Bachelor of Science (B.S.) in Emergency and Disaster Management, she looks to combine her education and experience into a meaningful career with the county.